Murray and Wawrinka to meet in Antwerp final

-Andy Murray will face Stan Wawrinka in his first ATP Tour singles final since March 2017 after coming from a set down to beat Ugo Humbert at the European Open.

-Murray's career was in doubt after he underwent hip resurfacing surgery in January, but the former world number one could add to his title haul on Sunday after a 3-6 7-5 6-2 defeat of Humbert.
+Murray's career was in doubt after he underwent hip resurfacing surgery in January, but the former world No.1 could add to his title haul on Monday (AEDT) after a 3-6 7-5 6-2 defeat of Humbert.

 The three-time grand slam champion has not featured in a singles championship match since overcoming Fernando Verdasco in Dubai two and a half years ago.

-Murray passed another stamina test and showed his strength of character to get past Humbert on Saturday, setting up a mouthwatering decider against fellow multiple major winner Wawrinka.
+Murray passed another stamina test and showed his strength of character to get past Humbert on Sunday (AEDT), setting up a mouthwatering decider against fellow multiple Major winner Wawrinka.

 Humbert secured the first break of the second semi-final to lead 4-2 after fending off two break points in the previous game and served out the opening set to love.